-The Foreign Secretary today visited the North East of Nigeria to show that the UK remains committed to supporting Nigeria and its neighbours in the fight against Boko Haram and Islamic State in West Africa.
-The UK has repeatedly called for the release of all those abducted by Boko Haram and Islamic State in West Africa and the protection of all civilians.
+The Foreign Secretary today visited the North East of Nigeria to show that the UK remains committed to supporting Nigeria and its neighbors in the fight against Boko Haram and Islamic State in West Africa.
+The UK has repeatedly called for the release of all those abducted by Boko Haram and the Islamic State in West Africa and the protection of all civilians.

 Jeremy Hunt visited the WFP (World Food Programme) warehouse in Maiduguri on the third day of his week-long trip to Africa, where he spoke to people providing life-saving support to millions who have fled their homes following attacks by terrorist groups.
 He also met with the UK Military Liaison and Support Team which is working with the Nigerian military.

 Speaking in Maiduguri, Foreign Secretary Jeremy Hunt said:

 People are being forced from their homes by the evils of extremism and terrorism.
 Boko Haram and Islamic State are the antitheses of the values we all hold dear, and we will continue to support Nigeria in the fight to give people secure, prosperous, and happy lives.

 The UK is providing a substantial and increasing package of security, humanitarian, and development support.
 This includes training and capacity building for Nigerian armed forces deploying in the North East.
 The UK has trained over 30,000 Nigerian troops in recent years.

 As the second largest humanitarian donor, the UK government was one of the first to respond to the crisis, investing £300 million in live-saving aid over five years to reach over 1.5 million of the most vulnerable people.
 UK support is also addressing root causes of the conflict, helping the Nigerian Government to deliver for its citizens in the longer term, including in health and education.